sarabjeetsingh1712/AddressBook/README.md

 - Print address book.
 - Print unique contacts across the address books.

+Following are the steps to create data,so it can be tested though Postman or any other tool

+1. Create Address booking using **updateAddressBook** or **updateAddressBooks**
+   Context: /AddressBook/updateAddressBook
+   Context: /AddressBook/updateAddressBooks

+2. Create Contacts under the address book using **updateContact** or **updateContacts**
+   Context: /Contact/updateContact
+   Context: /Contact/updateContacts

 **updateAddressBook**

 The operation will accept Address Book information as request.
 It is used for both add/update operations on an Address Book.
 It will perform an update if an Address Book Id is part of the request; otherwise, carry out insert.

+Context is /AddressBook/updateAddressBook

 Request Sample